 - completion in hiatus

 When I was asked if FightingFantasy.net could publish my cheatsheet, of course I said yes.
 I had produced it for myself and shared it on the offchance others could benefit.
 I suggested giving credit and was asked if I would like a link to anything, and now I have my own subdomain here to do what I please with.
-I’ll likely keep it FF focused so first things first, I need to write a bio of my Fighting Fantasy fandom.
+I’d like to keep it FF focused so first thing’s first, a bio of my Fighting Fantasy fandom…

 It might have stopped there if I hadn’t started talking to that old friend who had given me half his collection long ago.
 He invited me to the Fighting Fantasy (and other gamebooks) group on facebook, where my fandom slowly became of interest again.
 Since then I discovered the Adventures of Goldhawk series and obtained them.
-In looking for a price-list I print-screened the check-list of versions and started thinking seriously about what I’d like my collection to look like, and started working towards various collection goals.
-I started persevering through non-Livingstone books that had lost me too quickly as a child.
+In looking for a price-list I print-screened the check-list of versions and started thinking seriously about what I’d like my collection to look like, and worked toward various collection goals.
+I started persevering through non-Livingstone books that had lost me too quickly as a child, motivated to make use of the growing collection.
 I used spreadsheets to work on statistics and check-lists and pen and paper to flow-chart some books of choice with changing intentions, but more and more for personal enjoyment.

 Please enjoy the contents of the BACKPACK.
 I’d also like to produce some ‘soft’ gamebook solutions that let you choose the level of spoiler you want.
 Starting with Skill recommendations to path hints to full decision trees and stats.
 So there may be something like that in future.
 Also I’ve given very short overviews of my gamebook experiences before which might be nice to present.
 I started writing a gamebook a while ago which is usually stalled.
 I have produced a few related meme-works.

 Thank you for reading/visiting.
 There are lots of people I could personally give thanks to but I should mention Jamie Fry at least for producing the price list that a lot of information came from for the basis of my own checklist.
 Other information came from Mark Lain, Paul Scanlan and many others.
+And again Jason Archer hosts this site.
 Thanks!

 If you have any suggestions, corrections or other feedback, it is welcome in the comments page here.